cpainterwakefield/practical_db_textbook/_sources/PART3_RELATIONAL_DATABASE_THEORY/02-relational-algebra/relational-algebra.rst

 Theta-join and equijoin
 -----------------------

-While an equality condition is typically used in joins, more generally any condition of the form
+While an equality condition is typically used in joins, more generally any condition of the following form can be used:

 .. math::

     \text{A.x } \Theta \text{ B.y}

-where **A.x** is an attribute from one relation, **B.y** is an attribute from the other relation, and :math:`\Theta` is a comparison operator (such as =, <, etc.), can be used.
+where **A.x** is an attribute from one relation, **B.y** is an attribute from the other relation, and :math:`\Theta` is a comparison operator (such as =, <, etc.).
 A condition of this form is known as a *theta condition*, and a join using such a condition or a conjunction (AND) of such conditions is known as a *theta-join*.

 A theta-join using only equality comparisons (as in our example above) is further known as an *equijoin*.

-This terminology is not especially important in understanding the algebra, but is something you may encounter if you intend a deeper study of the relational algebra.
+This terminology is not especially important in understanding the algebra, but is something you may encounter if you intend a deeper study of  relational algebra.

 Natural join
 ------------

 When we join **books** with **authors** we run into the issue that both relations contain an attribute named **author_id**.
-Since a relation cannot have more than one attribute with the same name, joining (or taking a cross product of) these two relations requires us to rename the attributes in some fashion, either by an explicit renaming operation prior to joining, or by prepending the original relation name as we did in our example.
+Since a relation cannot have more than one attribute with the same name, joining (or taking a cross product of) these two relations requires us to rename the attributes in some fashion.
+This can be done either by an explicit renaming operation prior to joining or by prepending the original relation name (as we did in our example).
 Because our join condition was equality on the **author_id** attributes, both the **books.author_id** and **authors.author_id** in the resulting relation always agree.
 This unnecessary redundancy can be removed using projection and renaming.

-In this special situation in which we wish to join specifically by equating the attributes with the same names in both relations, and subsequently remove the "duplicate" attributes, we can instead do a *natural join*.
+In this special situation in which we wish to join specifically by equating the attributes with the same names in both relations - subsequently removing the "duplicate" attributes - we can instead do a *natural join*.
 We can indicate a natural join using the join operator with no conditions [#]_:

 .. math::

     \text{books} \Join \text{authors}

-yields the simplified relation:
+which yields the simplified relation:

 .. table::
     :class: lined-table